Kaedrin/warhammer-mod-manager/README.md

 2. TLS Support added for getting latest version information
 3. Steamworks updated to version 15.0 to support Steam
 4. Under the hood changes in preparation  of Dark Theme and Content loading for the 1.9 Update which will be going into Alpha soon
+5. Fixed a debug message and incorrect steam upload left in the development build

 ## Changes and Bug Fixes for v1.8.12: